 Work hard on your academic performance during studying at medical school.

-You will need MSPE (Medical Student Performance Evaluation) letter
+You will need MSPE (Medical Student Performance Evaluation) letter and medical school transcript

 to be submitted during an application process.